Scandinavian York

 Scandinavian York (Jórvík) or Viking (Note: In this article "Viking" is used in the modern sense, so the term is defined as "The inhabitants of Scandinavia, between the 7th and 11th centuries, before and after they achieved separate or more distinct identities...[also those] who left their homelands for a more exciting or better life."
 Discussions about the Anglo-Scandinavian archaeology in York has called them both "Danes" and "Norwegian" so "Viking" is a useful inclusive shorthand.)
-York (Jórvík) is a term used by historians for what is now Yorkshire (Note: The Historic County of what is now Yorkshire (referred to as Eurvivscrire in the Domesday Book) before 1086 also contained Amounderness, Cartmel, Furness, Kendal, parts of Copeland, Lonsdale and Cravenshire (modern Lancashire north of the Ribble and parts of Cumberland and Westmorland).) during the period of Scandinavian domination from late 9th century until it was annexed and integrated into England after the Norman Conquest; in particular, it is used to refer to York, the city controlled by these kings and earls.
+York (Jórvík) is a term used by historians for a region similar to current Yorkshire (Note: The Historic County of what is now Yorkshire (referred to as Eurvivscrire in the Domesday Book) before 1086 also contained Amounderness, Cartmel, Furness, Kendal, parts of Copeland, Lonsdale and Cravenshire (modern Lancashire north of the Ribble and parts of Cumberland and Westmorland).) during the period of Scandinavian domination after the Viking invasion in 865 (interspersed with brief periods of Anglo-Saxon control) until it was annexed and integrated into England after the Norman Conquest in 1066; in particular, it is used to refer to York, the city controlled by this ebb and flow of Viking and Anglo-Saxon kings and earls, including the period when Viking King Cnut ruled all of England, part of his North Sea Empire, until his death in 1035.
 The Kingdom of Jórvík was closely associated with the longer-lived Kingdom of Dublin (Note: J.A.
 Cannon suggests that Ivar and his half-brother Halfdan, who seized York in 867, were raiders from the Viking kingdom of Dublin.) throughout this period.